 This initial work was initiated to find a technique that would scale, and follow-up work is looking at integrating this with a search interface, and evaluating if better structure is revealed within semantic journal mappings of single categories.

 This may be the first time such large scale full-text is used in this fashion, without the help of article metadata.

-Try-out the prototype (needs Java on the browser), which displays journals in the 2-D space.
+Try-out the prototype (needs Java on the browser) [the site appears to be down right now], which displays journals in the 2-D space.

 How it was done:

 - Using a custom LuSql filter, for each of 2231 journals, concatenate the full-text of all a journal's articles into a single document.

 - Using LuSql, create a Lucene index of all the journal documents (took ~14hrs, highly multithreaded on multicore, resulting in 43GB index)

 - Using Semantic Vectors BuildIndex, create a docvector index of all journal documents, with 512 dimensions (58 minutes, 3.4GB index)

 - Using Semantic Vectors Search, find the cosine distance between all journal documents (8 minutes)

 - Use R's multidimensional scaling (MDS) to scale distance matrix to 2-D